 - Expanding Educational Spaces: We plan to dedicate additional classrooms and intentionally designed educational spaces, specifically to support long-term youth.
 See updates to ACOE education curricula and classroom space described later. - Boosting Technology Integration: The facility is prioritizing and upgrading the expansion of access to educational tools and digital platforms, carefully balancing security protocols with the need to prepare youth for a technology-driven future.
 These upgrades aim to enrich educational and rehabilitative opportunities while ensuring real-world relevance.
-We have increased secure access to digital platforms and learning tools for the youth, maintaining a strong focus on both safety and modern educational needs..
+We have increased secure access to digital platforms and learning tools for the youth, maintaining a strong focus on both safety and modern educational needs.
 Leveraging technology remotely has increased youth's communication with families, and provided them opportunities to learn and develop skills during critical developmental years. - Enhancing Program Offerings with Flexible Spaces: Our team is looking forward to addressing physical space needs by adapting our facilities to support a wider range of activities.
 This means planning for college labs, technology-based courses, and more outdoor access, so programs like the Deputy Sheriffs Activities League (DSAL) can flourish and youth can enjoy more time in positive, active settings. - Structured Weekly Schedule and Curricula: In response to the evolving needs of youth, feedback from participants, and shifts in partnerships and service providers, we have refined our approach to daily programming.
 Over the past year, we have developed AM and PM daily calendar curricula that strike a balance between structure and flexibility.
 This ensures that youth receive consistent support, access to critical services, and opportunities for personal growth while allowing for adaptability based on individual and group needs.
 A structured academic daily schedule per ACOE is also included (See Appendix B and C).

-- Staffing and Capacity Building Enhancements remain a top priority.
+• Staffing and Capacity Building Enhancements remain a top priority.
 The facility is strengthening its probation and service delivery teams by expanding recruitment efforts and reinforcing staff retention.
 Enhanced training initiatives equip personnel with strategies that integrate supervision with mentorship, fostering a more supportive environment for youth.
 Additionally, the program has increased access to clinicians and culturally responsive services to address the diverse needs of young people.
-Plans include integrating additional resources to support emotional well-being and address addiction challenges, with probation staff providing valuable insights to tailor these services effectively. - Food Vendor, Mural and Recreational Areas: There is a cafeteria with new food vendor, murals, and recreational areas to create a home-like supportive and rehabilitative environment.
+Plans include integrating additional resources to support emotional well-being and address addiction challenges, with probation staff providing valuable insights to tailor these services effectively.